WHAT IS THE BEST AGE TO TRAVEL WITH A BABY?

 We pride ourselves on being honest with our readers, so I can’t say there aren’t some difficult ages when traveling with a baby.

 As your baby gets closer to the toddler years, it gets more challenging.
+As we are learning now, toddlers aren’t rational, so you take it as it comes.

 Your little one starts to develop their personality and test their boundaries.
 This is part of their development, but during this stage, traveling can be a challenge.